 How much effort should be placed into each of the 4 horizons?
 That really depends on the nature of your competitive environment.
 In a very competitive environment, you would need to invest much more in Horizon 3 and 4 projects than you would in a less competitive environment.

-Here is an alternative graphic respresentation of the 4 horizons:
+Here is an alternative graphic representation of the 4 horizons:

 Note: I have adapted the 4 Horizons model from the more widely used 3 Horizons model.
 However, I believe that in today's hyper-competitive environment, the 4th horizon is now necessary.

-You can now do your own 3 Horizons analysis using the innovative Strategic Learning online strategy collaboration tool.
-Simple click on Strategic Learning, register or log in, and select "Planning" from the main navigation.
+You can now do your own 3 Horizons analysis using the innovative StratNavApp.com online strategy collaboration tool.
+Simple click on StratNavApp.com, register or log in, and select "Planning" from the main navigation.